juliaigz/Ecofunding-Solana/README.md

       -**For Donors:** Many are hesitant to contribute because their crypto assets can fluctuate in value.

       -**For Recipients:** Projects receiving donations in Solana also face uncertainty.
-A 1 SOL donation value at ($194) today, might drop to $141 in a month due to market volatility, reducing the funds available for their environmental activities.
+For exampl, A 1 SOL donation value at ($194) today, might drop to $141 in a month due to market volatility, reducing the funds available for their environmental activities.

 4. **Difficulty Converting Crypto to Fiat (For Donors)**: